tidwall/gjson/README.md

 - `@reverse`: Reverse an array or the members of an object.
 - `@ugly`: Remove all whitespace from a JSON document.
-- `@pretty`: Make the JSON document more human readable.
+- `@pretty`: Make the JSON document more human-readable.
 - `@this`: Returns the current element.
 It can be used to retrieve the root element.
 - `@valid`: Ensure the JSON document is valid.
 - `@flatten`: Flattens an array.